yuvalmGS/gigaspaces-wiki-jekyll/xap97/data-partitioning.markdown

 # Partitioning Types

-GigaSpaces ships with a number of built-in load-balancing policies.
+XAP ships with a number of built-in load-balancing policies.
 These range from relatively static policies, where each proxy "attaches" to a specific instance and directs all operations to it, to a dynamic policies where the target of an operation takes into account the data and rout the operation based on the content.

 The following table describes the built-in load balancing types.

-{: .table .table-bordered}
+{: .table .table-bordered .table-condensed}
 |Policy|Description|
 |:-----|:----------|
 |hash-based|As above, except a new hash is computed for each user operation, and so each operation may be routed to a different space.
 This ensures, with high probability, that operations are evenly distributed.
 This is the **default mode** and the recommended mode.|